UniversitaDellaCalabria/uniAuth/documentation/contents/installation.rst

 SAML_IDP_USER_AGREEMENT_VALID_FOR = 24 * 365
     User agreements will be valid for 1 year unless overriden.
 If this attribute is not used, user agreements will not expire.

-SAML_COMPUTEDID_HASHALG = 'sha256'
-    Global behaviour, which algorithm should be used to produce the computedID of a user.

 SAML_AUTHN_SIGN_ALG or SAML_AUTHN_DIGEST_ALG
     Global behaviour, which algorithms should be used for SAML signature and digest.